jerzyszajner/JerzySzajner/README.md

 ## What's next? 💡

-- 🌱 I’m currently learning JavaScript / React + Redux.
+- 🌱 I’m currently studying Web Development in Oslo and learning JavaScript / React + Redux.
 - 💬 I’m open for the opportunities.
 - ⚡ Fun fact: I used to be a driver and on the way I found out that the best way for me to be happy is to learn new things and get into developing.

 ## Why I code? 💻

-- 🔥 Because I like it, I believe that if I find a job I love, I'll never have to work again.
+- 🔥 Because I like it.

+## My Project 🚀

+- Take a look at my project: [Choice Your Pill](https://choice-your-pill.netlify.app/).

 ## Technologies 🛠

 🌐 Frontend: